canelmas/add2013/README.md

 ADD 2013 - Working With Fragments
 =======

-Android Developer Days 2013 - Slides &amp; Demos
+Android Developer Days 2013 - Slides &amp; Demos for my session 'Working With Fragments'

-for more shoot me a mail, canelm@gmail.com
+for any question/feedback, shoot me a mail, canelm@gmail.com